Sisi & I: Production

+Development

 On 5 November 2019, Screen International announced that German sales company The Match Factory would handle international sales on Frauke Finsterwalder's upcoming period drama, whose working title was Sisi – Kaiserin Elisabeth (Sisi – Empress Elisabeth in English), and that it would begin shooting in autumn 2020 in Germany, Switzerland, Ireland and Morocco.

 Finsterwalder co-wrote the screenplay with her husband, the bestselling Swiss author Christian Kracht.
 They had previously collaborated on Finsterwalder's first feature film, Finsterworld (2013), which starred Sandra Hüller, who plays Irma Sztáray in this film.
 It was reported that their screenplay would tell the story of Empress Elisabeth of Austria through the eyes of her lady-in-waiting in a period in which she was surrounded only by other women and separated from her husband for many years.
 Finsterwalder described it as "a feminist film full of biting dialogue, a gripping drama with elements of deep black comedy."

 In the film's 2019 press release, Finsterwalder said:

 Films should try to create new mythologies.
 Empress Elisabeth was a radical, intelligent and modern woman, far more so than the Sissi with the double S that we all know.
 She was simply born a century too early.

 On 21 September 2020, the new working title was announced as Sisi und ich, and it was reported that Susanne Wolff and Sandra Hüller had been cast to play Elisabeth (aka Sisi) and Irma, respectively.
 Ella Rumpf, Stefan Kurt, Angela Winkler, Johannes Krisch, Maresi Riegner and Sophie Rois were also confirmed in the cast.
 The title was changed again in 2022 to Sisi & Ich (Sisi & I).

 The film is a co-production between Germany's Walker + Worm Film, MMC Independent, Switzerland's C-Films and Austria's Dor Film.
 It was shot entirely on Super 16 mm film.

-In an interview for Women and Hollywood in February 2023, Finsterwalder described the film as "a somewhat wild reinterpretation of the “Sisi” myth that isn’t really bothered by historical facts."
+In an interview for Women and Hollywood in February 2023, Finsterwalder described the film as "a somewhat wild reinterpretation of the “Sisi” myth that isn't really bothered by historical facts."
 When Finsterwalder started thinking about "Sisi" as a character, the 2019 documentary Leaving Neverland about Michael Jackson had just been released, and due to her personal experiences, the issue of the notion of grooming was central, and this is how she began the story of Countess Irma.
 "It is the aristotelian question: What is friendship?
 And why are friendships made?
 Out of sympathy?
 Out of love?
 Out of calculation?
 And what happens to friendship or love when the equilibrium of power is unbalanced?", Finsterwalder said.